The Armidale School: Sport

 The Armidale School is one of the nine members of the Athletic Association of the Great Public Schools of New South Wales (GPS) and participates in some GPS sporting competitions as well as several non-GPS or traditional sports.
-TAS students may participate in a variety of sports including: athletics, basketball, canoeing, cricket, cross country, hockey, mountain biking, netball, rugby union, rifle shooting, soccer, squash, rowing, swimming, tennis, triathlon, and water polo.
+TAS students may participate in a variety of sports including: athletics, basketball, canoeing, cricket, cross country, hockey, mountain biking, netball, rugby union, rifle shooting, soccer, squash, rowing, swimming, tennis, triathlon, volleyball and water polo.

 In April each year, the school hosts more than 40 school and club teams at the TAS Rugby Carnival, the largest primary-aged rugby carnival in Australia.

 The school also holds a swimming carnival and an athletics carnival once a year, with students participating in inter-house competition.
 Boarding students compete for either Abbott, Croft or Tyrrell house, while day students are members of Broughton, Green or Ross houses.
 Broughton was originally a boarding house; Green and Ross were inaugurated in 1983 by Prince Edward, during a private visit to the school.
 Inter-house competitions are also held for debating, public speaking, and the creative arts.

-Leadership, Service & Adventure
+Music

-The Armidale School has a leadership, service and adventure program which has an emphasis on outdoor education and is designed to develop a sense of responsibility and self-confidence through activities such as abseiling, whitewater kayaking and bivouacs.
-Outdoor education activities in which students may participate in, include the following:
+The Armidale School often takes part in music competitions like the Armidale Eisteddfod.

-Cadets
+Outdoor education

-Founded in 1898 and one of the longest-running cadet units in Australia, the TAS Cadet Unit is part of the Australian Army Cadet Corps.
-This activity is compulsory for students in Years 8 to 10, and is voluntary for Years 11 onwards.
-It involves drill and ceremonial work, and Outward Bound training.
-A Ceremonial Guard provides a catafalque party each year at ANZAC Day and Remembrance Day services in Armidale and at school, and the TAS Cadet band operates for the annual cadet unit passing out parade.
+Pupils at the school can take part in abseiling, whitewater kayaking and making bivouac shelters.

 Rural Fire Service

-In 1970 TAS became the first school in NSW to offer bush firefighter training, originally as part of the service component for the school's Duke of Edinburgh Award.
-The school's RFS program aims to produce students who are competent in aspects of bush firefighting, and who take an active role in helping their community by obtaining a Bush Firefighting (BF) qualification.
-The activity is carried out in conjunction with the Dumaresq Brigade of the NSW Rural Fire Service New England Zone and at the RFS' Armidale Fire Training Centre.
+In 1970, TAS became the first school in NSW to offer bush firefighter training, originally as part of the service component for the school's Duke of Edinburgh Award.
+The school's RFS program aims to produce students who are competent in aspects of bush firefighting, and who obtain a Bush Firefighting (BF) qualification.
+The activity is carried out with the Dumaresq Brigade of the NSW Rural Fire Service New England Zone and at the RFS' Armidale Fire Training Centre.